Liaoworking/Liaoworking/README.md

 ##### [摸鱼单词](https://apps.apple.com/app/id1488909953) A vocabulary application, it can helps you to learn some words when you are working or slacking.

-##### [家人屏幕共享](https://apps.apple.com/app/id1587552740) A screen share application, it can helps you to teach you elder how to use mobile phone remotely.
+##### [家人屏幕共享](https://apps.apple.com/app/id1587552740) A screen share application, it can helps you to teach elder that how to use mobile phone remotely.

-##### [BlockHappy](http://apps.apple.com/app/id1563703509?l=en&mt=12) A Safari Extension Application. it can prevent you form browing some entertainning websets when you are working.
+##### [BlockHappy](http://apps.apple.com/app/id1563703509?l=en&mt=12) A Safari Extension Application, it can prevent you form browsing some entertainning websets when you are working.